JaanJah/typescript-template/README.md

 # typescript-template
-Template repository to start off a TypeScript projecrt
+Template repository to start off a TypeScript project